robisim74/qwik-speak/docs/tutorial-routing.md

 ```
 `app` asset and `home` asset for each language, initialized with the default values we provided.

-_translations skipped due to dynamic keys_ are meta title and description keys, because those keys are passed as dynamic parameters to the `$translate` function.
+_translations skipped due to dynamic keys_ are meta title and description keys, because those keys are passed as dynamic parameters.
 We have to add them manually in a new file that we will call `runtime`:

-_public/i18n/[lang]/runtime.json_
+_i18n/[lang]/runtime.json_
 ```json
 {
   "runtime": {